Graveland

 Graveland are a Polish pagan black metal band which was formed in 1991 by Rob Darken (born Robert Fudali).
 They began as a black metal band before adopting a pagan and Viking metal style.
+The band's themes are frequently associated with the National Socialist black metal scene.
 The lyrics and imagery of Graveland are strongly inspired by European mythology, nature, winter and war.
 Their early work focused on Celtic and Slavic mythology, while their later work focuses on Norse mythology and Wotanism.

 History

 Beginning

 Darken, who started Graveland as a solo project in 1991, was influenced by bands such as Bathory and Emperor.
 He recorded the first demos, Necromanteion and Drunemeton, working alone.
 In 1993, drummer Maciej "Capricornus" Dąbrowski joined the band, which then recorded In the Glare of Burning Churches.
 In 1994 the two were joined by Grzegorz "Karcharoth" Jurgielewicz (previously of Infernum) and recorded The Celtic Winter, which was released as an EP by the German label No Colours Records.
 No Colours currently releases the band's new albums.